snowplow/documentation/docs/getting-started-on-bdp/private-managed-cloud/setup-guide-aws/index.md

 - Account ID: 793733611312
 - Do not require MFA, as Snowplow needs to be able to assume the role via headless jobs.
 3. Attach the `IAMFullAccess` policy.
 If a Permission Boundary was set on the admin role, then add this boundary to the bottom section of permissions page.
-- Role name: SnowplowDeployment (please use this specific name for this role)
+- Role name: SnowplowDeployment (please use this specific name)
 - Role description: Allows the Snowplow Team to programmatically deploy to this account.
 4. Copy the Snowplow deployment role ARN.
 You will need to share this role with us as part of filling out the setup form in Snowplow BDP console.